GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/debug/_index.md

     or `GOTRACEBACK`. `GOTRACEBACK=all` is a generally useful configuration.
   - Go applications should be built without optimizations, so your build should be capable of building with `-gcflags='all=-N -l'`.
 Skaffold [_Profiles_](../profiles/) are a useful option.

+{{< alert title="Caution" >}}
+Delve always stops the execution of the application.
+You must connect to the Delve instance and continue the execution.
+{{< /alert >}}

-Note for users of [VS Code's debug adapter for Go](https://github.com/Microsoft/vscode-go): Delve seems to treat the source location for headless launches as relative to `/go`.
+Note for users of [VS Code's debug adapter for Go](https://github.com/Microsoft/vscode-go): Delve seems to treat the source location for headless launches as being relative to `/go`.
 The following [remote launch configuration](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code#remote-debugging) was useful:
 ```json
 {